Send the link below via email or IMCopy

 Buildings became more of an art than simply a place to live.

 All Egyptian writing in hieroglyphics.
 (Pictures)

 The ‘Rosetta Stone’ was unearthed by a French soldier under Napoleon’s command in 1799 which enabled translations to occur.

-The spirit was called the ‘ka’ which had to inhabit a ‘vessel’.
+The spirit was called the ‘ka’ which had to inhabit a body.
 This led to mummification.

 If you were rich, your possesions went with you, including pets.

 To protect against grave robbers, tombs became very elaborate.